 Keeping your children safe online is just as important as keeping them safe in the real world.
 This poses a new challenge to parents as technology develops and more and more young people embrace it.
 This page brings together information and guidance to help you understand the risks children face online, and how to keep them safe.

-To support you to help your children become more resilient online, we recommend taking a look at these websites:
+To help you support your children to become more resilient online, we recommend taking a look at these websites:

 - Internet Matters: a website raising parents' awareness about the risks from online radicalisation